eProsima/DDS-Record-Replay/docs/rst/recording/usage/configuration.rst

         DdsRecorderMonitoringErrorStatus ddsrecorder_error_status;
     };

-When monitoring its topics, the |ddsrecorder| will track the number of messages lost, received, and the frequency of each topic.
+When monitoring its topics, the |ddsrecorder| will track the number of messages lost, received, and the message reception rate [Hz] of each topic.
 It will also track if a topic's type is discovered, if there is a type mismatch, and if there is a QoS mismatch.
 The type of the data published is defined as follows: